ricalbr/dotfiles/README.md

 # ![home](https://win98icons.alexmeub.com/icons/png/regedit-0.png) ~/. dotfiles

-collection of configuration and dotfiles for GNU/Linux. files and direcotries are laid out exactly how they go in the `$HOME` dir.
+collection of configuration and dotfiles for unix operating systems. files and direcotries are laid out exactly how they go in the `$HOME` dir.

 ### install
 ```bash